How To Read A Nutrition Label: A Guide To What Matters Most

 Calories

-The calorie count can help you determine quickly how much energy you’ll get from a serving of this food.
-Generally speaking, the recommended healthy intake of calories per day is 2,000.
-Being able to quickly identify how many calories are in a serving, can help you identify if it’s a good food choice.
+Determining calorie count can help you understand how much energy you’ll get from a serving of this food.
+Being able to quickly identify how many calories are in a serving will let you know if this is a good food choice.
+According to the FDA, it depends on level of age and exercise, but generally, 2000 calories per day is the recommended healthy intake.

 Nutrients